-While this focus makes your marketing efforts more effective, it also makes running your small business much easier and a lot more fun.
+This focus not only makes your marketing efforts more effective, but it also makes running your small business much easier.
+And a lot more fun!

-That’s the theory.
+Well – that’s the theory, anyway.
 But how do you actually find the ideal client for your small business?
 And what can you expect?
 Here’s what I found out while looking for mine:

 1. Turning Theory Into Practice

 In the beginning, your ideal client is more of a theoretical concept.
 You don’t know yet if you can make a living from your business idea, so restricting your target audience to a single ideal client seems counterintuitive.
 And I think it’s an advantage to leave the door a bit more open at this stage.

 For example, according to my first business cards, I was a marketing consultant, a German copywriter and a tour guide.
 What could have been overkill turned out to be a great conversation starter.
 And it got me my first clients.

 I also learned that experience is your most powerful ally in this process and in order to turn theory into reality, you have to gather as much of it as you can.

 So at first, you want to work with as many people and companies you can get a hold of.
 And with every new project or sale, you get closer to make an informed decision about your ideal client and can narrow down your audience bit by bit.

 Define your ideal client with these simple steps.